ShanukJ/react-native-draggable-floating-action-button/README.md

   </a>
 </p>

-> React native draggable floating action button for android and ios
+> React Native draggable floating action button for android and ios

 ## Install